vga101/gaiasky/README.md

 provided in your operating system.

 If Windows is your OS of choice, you first need to install [Git for Windows](https://git-scm.com/download/win).
+Also, on Windows you will need to use the `gradlew.bat` script instead of the bash `gradlew`, so make sure to substitute this in the commands below.

 ### 2.2 Running from source